Raheem Mostert: Personal life

-Growing up near the Atlantic Ocean, Mostert made aquatic life his first love and priority.
-Mostert's hometown, New Smyrna Beach, Florida, is known as the "shark-bite capital of the world," and he often surfed in the Atlantic Ocean.
+Growing up in Florida near the Atlantic Ocean, Mostert made aquatic life his first love and priority.
+Mostert is an advocate for ocean conservancy and melanoma awareness.
+His hometown, New Smyrna Beach, is known as the "shark-bite capital of the world," and Mostert often surfed in the Atlantic Ocean.
+In 2024, Mostert purchased the Sport Fishing Championship team "East Coast Remix Angling Club" in Northeast Florida.
+He was inspired to do so following his participation in an SFC celebrity fishing competition that he participated in alongside fellow NFL runningback Alvin Kamara, who also purchased a team.

+Mostert is an avid ping pong player, and notably represented the Miami Dolphins in the inagural P&G Battle of the Paddles in 2023.

 Mostert married Devon Beckwith on March 3, 2017.
 Their first son, Gunnar Grey, was born in June 2018.
 Their second son, Neeko, was born on September 22, 2020.
 Their third son, Myles, was born on June 7, 2022.

-Mostert is an advocate for ocean conservancy and melanoma awareness.
-During his time with the 49ers, Mostert kept a list of the teams that cut him before he signed with San Francisco and looked at it for motivation before every game.
+During his time with the 49ers, Mostert kept a list of all the teams that cut him before he signed with San Francisco and looked at it for motivation before every game.